 The COVID-19 pandemic has vastly altered the healthcare landscape.
 For the foreseeable future, Chen Center operations will be modified in order to provide the highest quality care to our students based on the most recent CDC and MDPH recommendations and minimize the risk of COVID-19 and other febrile illnesses on campus.

-A team of professionals provides Deerfield students with comprehensive health care and counseling services at the D.S Chen Health and Wellness Center.
+A team of professionals provides Deerfield students with comprehensive health care and counseling services at the D.S.
+Chen Health and Wellness Center.
 The medical services are staffed by a full-time physician and nurse practitioner and by registered nurses who are on duty 24/7.
-With a 12-bed infirmary and a busy outpatient clinic, the Health Center is well equipped to care for a majority of illnesses and injuries common to students.
+With a 12-bed infirmary and a busy outpatient clinic, the Chen Center is well equipped to care for a majority of illnesses and injuries common to students.
 Our closest hospital is the Baystate Franklin Medical Center, a 93-bed community hospital with a medical staff of approximately 150 physicians, located five miles away in the town of Greenfield.
-Our tertiary care center, and nearest Level 1 trauma center, the 700+bed Baystate Medical Center, is in Springfield, MA, 30 miles away.
+Our tertiary care center, and Level 1 trauma center, the 700+bed Baystate Medical Center, is in Springfield, MA, 30 miles away.

 If a student feels unwell or sick they should immediately call the health center at 413-774-1600 to speak with a nurse.
 Failing to do so puts your friends, faculty and staff at risk of becoming ill.
 Remember, your health and the health of the community is more important than missing class or other obligations.
 If you have any questions please feel free to call the health center at 413-774-1600 at any time to speak with a nurse.